silviluliuma/ih_datamadpt0923_project_m1/README.md

 ## **Inspiration**

-This project addresses the frequent complaints from biciMAD users concerning the uneven distribution of bikes among the stations.
+This project addresses the frequent complaints from biciMAD users concerning the **uneven distribution** of bikes among the stations.
 Throughout the workday, stations near business areas tend to become completely full due to people cycling to work, while stations in residential areas are left empty.
-This initiative is not only an attempt to resolve user issues but also aims to enhance the working conditions for the employees involved.
+This initiative is not only an attempt to resolve user issues but also **aims to enhance the working conditions for the employees involved**.

 ## **Things to improve**

-In the future, the project will need to consider the current capacity of the van.
+In the future, the project will need to consider the **current capacity of the van**.
 If the van is entirely empty, the app should exclusively search for high-populated stations.
 If the van has bikes but still has space, the app could search for both high and low-populated stations.
 However, if the van is completely full, the app should focus solely on low-populated stations.
 The status of the van should be updated with every interaction, contributing to the continuous optimization of the route.

 ## **Contact**